irenemanning/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 - Add a new toy when the toy form is submitted
   - How I debugged:
+  500 error: I knew it was in the toys_controller, first checked the first line, then individual segments of code, and found in the create method there was a typo Toys instead of Toy.

 - Update the number of likes for a toy
   - How I debugged:
+  Seems to be working but page needs to be refreshed to see.

 - Donate a toy to Goodwill (and delete it from our database)
   - How I debugged:
+There was no route  so I added :destroy in the routes